StraylightSky/coding-exercise-bot/README.md

 Backends are written in Node v6, with Redis for caching, PostgreSQL for persistence, Flow for types (when needed), and Hapi or Express depending on the size of the application.
 Tests are written in Elixir.
 CarLabs’ data pipeline is a PHP7/MySQL application, with services written in PHP, Python, and R.

 Parts of our stack are Dockerized, and we continue to move in that direction.
 In production, we are currently all-AWS, but since we won a Joyent competition, we are testing out their cloud as well.

+**Contact Info**
+Sam is best reachable on Slack.
+If you are reading this, you should have recieved a single-channel guest invite to our company Slack.